gyrogami logo

 Twelve different Chihuahua plates, multiple German Shepherd ones, Pugs, Scotties, Retrievers, Yorkies, Boxers, Dachshund, Pomeranian, Poodle, Sheltie, Beagle, they're running out of breeds.
 Bring on the Triple Crown winners!

-Seasonal, landscape, farm-themed, lighthouses, and fantasy plates squander fine porcelain and 24kt gold trimming.
+Seasonal, landscape, farm-themed, lighthouses, and fantasy plates squander fine porcelain.
 As do planes, trains, and automobiles.
 War scenes?
-Yep, got you covered.
+Got you covered.
 A talking Star Trek plate...does it mock the owner and say, "Boldly buy what no one wants"?
-Norman Rockwell artwork comes in all materials.
+Wizard of Oz speaks, too.
+James Bond stays silent.
+Norman Rockwell is everywhere.

-But John Wayne (you'd think he was a gods with all the plates alone), JFK, Sinatra, Princess Diana, Marilyn Monroe, and Elvis??
+But John Wayne, JFK, Sinatra, Princess Diana, Marilyn Monroe, and Elvis??
 Freddie Mercury from Queen got his own set as did Little Women.
-Sporting greats from baseball, football, pro wrestling, and NASCAR drivers (and specific races) aren't spared.
+Sporting greats from baseball, football, pro wrestling, and NASCAR (specific races, too) aren't spared.

 Colleges, too.
 Looney Tunes, Little Rascals, Batman, Simpsons, Gunsmoke, Flintstones, Three Stooges, Campbell's Soup, Peanuts, Garfield, Hummel, Barbie, Betty Boop, Snow White, Cinderella - is nothing sacred?
 Pray for the Ten Commandments and other religious plates to have any value!

-It would seem improbable that any Harley owner would purchase a cheap cartoonish square porcelain plate depicting a bunch of hogs in front of the drive-in!
-Well, maybe to use as skeet.
-Ditto for Indian motorcycles, but at least they're round.
+It seems improbable that Harley owners would purchase a cartoonish square plate!
+Well, maybe to use as skeet (along with gamebirds of the world plates).
+Ditto for Indian motorcycles.
 Maybe I can understand dolls plates.
 No, scratch that.
 Titanic - may all these plates go down with the ship.

-Even precious metal plates' values are intimately tied to the precious metal market, not collector value, and rarely get spot anyway.
-People who think non-silver plates have any value today need a reality check.
+Even precious metal plates rarely get spot.
 I'd think "no one" would pay $100 for a mass-produced china plate though its very existence proves me wrong.
 Change "plates" to any other item marketed by these companies and it would still hold true.

 Posted by M: October 29, 2015